ABOUT THE BOOK

 Maria Sinanis, CFEG

-Maria Sinanis, Senior Advisor, and Partner, Cambridge Family Enterprise Group
+Maria Sinanis, Partner, Senior Advisor, and Fellow, Cambridge Family Enterprise Group

 Courtney Collette, CFEG